 Bayesforge™ is a Linux machine image that curates the very best Open Source software for the Data Scientist who needs advanced analytical tools, as well as for Quantum Computing and Computational Mathematics Practitioners who seek to work with one of the major QC frameworks.

-The image contains Open Source software from D-Wave, Rigetti as well as the IBM Quantum Experience, together with advanced QC frameworks such as Quantum Fog, and quantum compilers such as Qubiter or ProjectQ.
-All software is made accessible through the Jupyter WebUI which, due to its modular architecture, allows the user to code in Python (version 3 and 2), R and Octave (even Bash scripting is supported).
+All software is made accessible through the Jupyter WebUI which, due to its modular architecture, allows the user to code in Python, R and Octave (even Bash scripting is supported).

 A complete list of all the R and Python modules that are installed on the image is accessible through Jupyter reports (in the top level Utility folder).

-We are currently readying a separate image that will also include a SageMath kernel.
+We are currently readying a separate image that will support GPU CUDA acceleration.
 If you have ideas/request for Open Source software that you think we should include with Bayesforge we'd love to hear from you.

-Bayesforge is brought to you by artiste-qb.net, a Canadian company that was founded two years ago to speed along the adoption of advanced Bayesian Network analytics as well as Quantum Computation.
+Bayesforge is brought to you by artiste-qb.net, a Canadian company that was founded four years ago to speed along the adoption of advanced Bayesian Network analytics as well as Quantum Computation.

 Our goal is to build bridges for the (data) scientist to develop models and code in a familiar environment, as well as on a suitable abstraction level, to make accessing these new and exciting Quantum Computing resources as seamless and easy as possible.